JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 #### When to Use `var`

 The `var` variable type is useful when declaring variables that you want accessible and changeable throughout a function.
-While there are times when this is necessary, more often than not, we are declaring variables within a specific scope and do not need them eslewhere.
+While there are times when this is necessary, more often than not, we are declaring variables within a specific scope and do not need them elsewhere.
 In these cases, we can be more specific than `var` and use `let` or `const`.

 ### `let`

-* Can be redefined or changed
 * Block scoped - variables declared using `let` can only be accessed within the block they are declared in
 * Are not accessible before they are assigned